The

 Magna Crematus

-Magna crematus, the large burn, ashes spread on dampening gardens.
+ashes spread on dampening gardens.

-Posies sprout, new
+Posies sprout,

-growth thrives, life returns for cherry pickers.
+life returns for cherry pickers.

-Lionel Ritchie croons, plants live for music, tulips dance
+plants live for music,

 in a warming summer breeze.

-Nuclear weapons threaten natural order, Magna crematus awaits a new start.
+Magna crematus awaits a new start.

 Russian Prostitutes

-Oh Olga, take
+Oh Olga,

 Vodka